Avelino Rico

-Avelino Rico (born 12 February 1931) is a Spanish carom billiards player.
-He won at the UMB World Three-cushion Championship in 1986, having a match against Torbjörn Blomdahl and Raymond Ceulemans.
-Rico also placed second at the CEB European Three-cushion Championship in 1986.
-He participated at the Spanish Championships, receiving ten wins.
+Avelino Rico (12 February 1931 – 13 June 2026) was a Spanish carom billiards player.
+He won at the UMB World Three-cushion Championship in 1986, winning matches against Torbjörn Blomdahl and Raymond Ceulemans.
+In the same year, he placed second at the CEB European Three-cushion Championship.

+Rico died in Madrid on 13 June 2026, at the age of 95.